cireneirbo/Riddles-In-The-Dark/README.md

 # Riddles-In-The-Dark

-`Riddles-In-The-Dark` is an ASP.NET Core MVC web application that allows users to post and solve riddles.Logged in users may create, update, and delete entries, while all users can read the listed riddles.
+`Riddles-In-The-Dark` is an ASP.NET Core MVC web application that allows users to post and solve riddles.
+Logged in users may create, update, and delete entries, while all users can read the listed riddles.
 There is a search function included as well.

 ### Getting Started